azimuth-cloud/azimuth-config/docs/configuration/17-standalone-mode.md

 - Kustomize
 - Flux

-- admin kubeconfig for the cluster in the default `~/.kube/config` file.
+- an admin kubeconfig for the cluster in the default `~/.kube/config` location, or
+- set `kubeconfig_path: "path/to/your/kubeconfig"` in the enviroments variables file (or supply it as an argument when running the playbook)

 On the Kubernetes cluster:

 - Nginx ingress controller.
-- A spare floating IP for Zenith.
+- The cluster needs to support load balancer service types. (e.g. [Service LB](https://docs.k3s.io/networking/networking-services#service-load-balancer) on k3s by default)

 ```bash
 # Clone the azimuth-config repository